 Form preview

-The IRS 1099-INT and 1099-OID Form is a tax document used by individuals and businesses to report interest income and original issue discount to the IRS.
+The IRS 1099-INT and 1099-OID Form is a tax document used by individuals and businesses to report interest income and original issue discount to the Internal Revenue Service.

 pdfFiller scores top ratings on review platforms